Expansion tunnel: T4 Shock Tunnel

 It is located at University of Queensland, Australia.
 It is a large free piston driven shock tunnel capable of producing sub-orbital flow speeds at a range of Mach numbers.
 The T4 shock tunnel began operation in April 1987 and commenced routine operation, after a commissioning period, in September 1987.
-The 10000th shot of T4 was fired in August 2008 and it remains significantly better than X2, though outclassed by X3R.
+The 10000th shot of T4 was fired in August 2008.
+The University of Queensland also maintains the X2, X3, and X3R facilities.
+X3R now outclasses the T4 facility.

 T5 Hypervelocity Shock Tunnel Facility

 It is a free piston shock tunnel located at California Institute of Technology, USA.
 It is the largest free-piston shock tunnel in the world at a university.
 It is an impulse facility capable of reaching very high stagnation enthalpies (25 MJ/kg) and pressures (40 MPa).
 The test time is on the order of 1 ms. It uses helium and argon as the driver gas and a .25" steel plate as its primary diaphragm.
 Test gases include air, nitrogen, carbon dioxide, or mixtures thereof.
-The 120kg piston can reach maximum speeds in excess of 300 m/s.
+The 120 kg piston can reach maximum speeds in excess of 300 m/s.